Vernon, California: Elections of 2006

 The city held no contested or meaningfully competitive elections from 1980 to 2006.
-Out of five city council members serving at in 2006, only one had been chosen by the voters, the other four having been appointed to their positions by city officials.
+Out of five city council members serving in 2006, only one had been chosen by the voters, the other four having been appointed to their positions by city officials.

-Most of the city's fewer than 90 voters are city employees or connected to city employees who live in homes rented at a nominal fee.
+Most of the city's fewer than 90 voters were city employees or connected to city employees who lived in homes rented at a nominal fee.
 In 1979 a firefighter tried to run for mayor and was immediately evicted and told he couldn't run.
-In 2006 a group of outsiders tried to move into Vernon to run for office.
-The city tried to cancel their registrations but was ordered to allow them to run and to count the ballots.
-Almost none of the city employees voted for them.
-Leonis C. Malburg, the mayor for fifty years, was convicted of voter fraud, conspiracy, and perjury in December 2009.
-In May 2011, former city administrator Bruce Malkenhorst Sr. accepted a plea deal for misappropriating $60,000 in public funds.

-In 2006, a controversy arose concerning a few people who moved into Vernon and ran for city council, the first time in more than two decades that there was a competitive race for city council.
-In 2006, eight people converted a 1950s-era office building into a five-room apartment (the building had previously been used as a tanning facility turning sheepskin into billiard/pool pockets), and three of them filed to run for office.
+In 2006, a few people moved into Vernon and ran for city council, the first time in more than two decades that there was a competitive race for city council.
+Eight people converted a 1950s-era office building into a five-room apartment (the building had previously been used as a tanning facility turning sheepskin into billiard/pool pockets), and three of them filed to run for office.
 In response, the city turned off their power and attempted to evict them as illegal squatters.
 The City of Vernon alleged that the men were part of a hostile takeover attempt by convicted felon Albert T. Robles, who nearly bankrupted the nearby city of South Gate as treasurer, and Eduardo Olivo, a former Vernon attorney who also worked with Albert T. Robles in South Gate.
+The city tried to cancel their registrations but was ordered to allow them to run and to count the ballots.